bmartino1/unraid-lxc-unifi/README.md

 ## Finished
 - Open up the Unifi Network Server WebUI by clicking on the container icon and select WebUI `https://<Your_Container_IP>:8443`

+## License
+**THIS IS AN UNOFFICIAL ADAPTATION!** This is Not Licensed nor endorsed by Unifi, Unraid, or LXC Plug Maintainer!
+Please report problems on the unraid forum: https://forums.unraid.net/topic/171566-template-lxc-unifi/

+You are free to edit, distribute and change the data found in here to fit your needs.